-Amidst the crowd laid the Patriot League trophy, which was lifted by all members of the Lehigh women’s basketball team.
+A sea of white t-shirts and grey hats labeled with “Patriot League Champions” replaced the traditional brown and white jerseys at center court.
+Amidst the crowd lay the Patriot League trophy, lifted by the members of the Lehigh women’s basketball team.

-The Mountain Hawks improved to 27-6 (15-3 Patriot League), their most wins in a season since 2009-10, when they had 29.
+The Mountain Hawks improved to 27-6 (15-3 Patriot League) — the most wins in a season since 2009-10, when they had 29.
 The Black Knights fell to 24-7 (14-4 Patriot League).

-Army senior guard Trinity Hardy tallied a game-high 20 points on 36.4% shooting from the field, while sophomore guard Camryn Tade followed suit with 17 points and three 3-pointers.
+Army senior guard Trinity Hardy tallied a game-high 20 points on 36.4% shooting from the field, while sophomore guard Camryn Tade followed with 17 points and three 3-pointers.

 Lehigh women’s basketball senior forward Meghan O’Brien squares up Army sophomore forward Kya Smith in the Patriot League Championship on Sunday at Stabler Arena.
 Lehigh won 74-62.
 (Ellis Krusch/B&W Staff)

 “The message at halftime was we have to do us better, and we have to contain Trinity (Hardy),” Micir said.
-“Army’s a really good team, they can get downhill.
+“Army’s a really good team.
+They can get downhill.
 I thought we made some really good defensive adjustments.
 We rebounded really well on the defensive end.”

-However, Lehigh’s depth broke through.
+Lehigh’s depth eventually broke through this quarter.

 “Remi has been our X-factor,” Micir said.
 “She brings rebounding, and she brings some size inside, and they weren’t willing to help.
-So it was Remi time, and she pulled through.”
+So, it was Remi time, and she pulled through.”

 Lehigh women’s basketball senior guard and forward Remi Sisselman catches a pass for a layup in the Patriot League Championship on Sunday at Stabler Arena.
 Lehigh defeated Army 74-62.
 (Luke Kaiser/B&W Staff)

-“We take pride in our depth.
-That’s something that is really, really unique with this team,” Sisselman said.
-“I was ready for when my name was gonna be called.
+“We take pride in our depth,” Sisselman said.
+“That’s something that is really, really unique with this team.
+I was ready for when my name was gonna be called.
 I knew it would be called, and I knew all the little things at both ends that I had to do to help this team at this Patriot League Tournament.”

 Following the game, Albrecht, McQuillen and Stemmer were named Patriot League All-Tournament players.
 Albrecht was also named the Patriot League Tournament MVP.

 “The biggest thing was not letting losses sidetrack us from what we wanted to accomplish,” McQuillen said.
 “I took a lot of those losses as lessons learned, and the common denominator was us not doing us to the best of our capability.
-Learning from that and knowing how good we are when we do what we do—we’re unstoppable.”
+Learning from that and knowing how good we are when we do what we do, we’re unstoppable.”

 Lehigh women’s basketball sophomore guard Gracyn Lovette looks to make a pass in the Patriot League Championship on Sunday at Stabler Arena.
 Lehigh defeated Army 74-62.
 (Olivia Link/B&W Staff)